About Festival Accès Asie

 This year, Festival Accès Asie celebrates its 22th anniversary edition, marking a milestone as Canada’s longest continuously running Asian heritage month festival.

-Under the leadership of General Manager and Artistic Director, Khosro Berahmandi, Festival Accès Asie is a predominantly volunteer-based festival run by a small staff of employees and interns, a Board of Directors composed of artists and members of the Asian community as well as an Honorary Advisory Committee.
+Under the leadership of Artistic Director, Khosro Berahmandi and General Manager, Céline Gleviczky, Festival Accès Asie is a predominantly volunteer-based festival run by a small staff of employees and interns, a Board of Directors composed of artists and members of the Asian community as well as an Honorary Advisory Committee.
 In addition to federal and provincial funding organizations, the festival benefits from the generous support of partners, collaborators and sponsors.
 Festival Accès Asie is a bilingual organization.

 About the festival, click here: Video directed by Najla Bacha The Origins of Festival Accès Asie